+Templates

-Templates The NetBackup for DB2 backup wizard creates backup templates.
+The NetBackup for DB2 backup wizard creates backup templates.
 This wizard is initiated from the NetBackup Backup, Archive, and Restore interface.

-See "Creating a backup template using the NetBackup for DB2 backup wizard" on page 59.
+See "Creating a backup template using the NetBackup for DB2 backup wizard" on page 64.

 The NetBackup for DB2 backup wizard does not support all of the commands and options that DB2 provides.
 If a template does not provide all of the required functionality, you must write a script.

+Shell scripts

-Shell scripts Sample backup and recovery shell scripts are installed on the client with the NetBackup for DB2 agent.
+Sample backup and recovery shell scripts are installed on the client with the NetBackup for DB2 agent.
 Modify these scripts to meet your individual requirements.

 Shell scripts the user writes, must conform to DB2 syntax.
 On UNIX, they must conform to the UNIX shell syntax.
-See "Creating DB2 scripts manually" on page 62.

 NetBackup for DB2 also provides a utility, bpdbsbdb2, that can generate a shell script from a backup wizard template.
 This utility lets you create a template with the wizard and then generate a shell script from it.
 You can then run the shell script or modify the shell script further.

-See "Creating shell scripts using bpdbsbdb2" on page 60.
+See "Creating shell scripts using bpdbsbdb2" on page 65.

+See "About NetBackup template and shell script storage" on page 69.